 Share Your Memory and Advice

 As part of UNC's fall Bear Welcome week, we encourage you to share your favorite UNC first memories, favorite traditions, and even advice for incoming students.

-Share your story with us or post your thoughts through @UNCBearsAlumni using #UNCBears.
+Share your story with us by sharing an Alumni Note or post your thoughts through @UNCBearsAlumni using #UNCBears.